Air Conditioner Repair Checklist

 Weeds, plants and bushes can block your condensing unit.
 This could restrict its airflow, lower its energy efficiency and change your comfort.
 Here’s a way you can get your system running well again.

 - Switch off power completely at the breaker or outdoor device.

 - Remove yard debris around the equipment.
 Once you’ve removed all the debris within a two-foot range, you can use a fine-bristled brush or vacuum to gingerly remove dust from the condenser fins.
-Distorted fins can also hurt capability, so you can attempt to adjust them with a blunt knife.
+Distorted fins can also hurt capability.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the equipment.
 Don’t get moisture on the fan motor.